zarf-dev/proposals/0032-support-ipv6/README.md

 ![Registry proxy Diagram](image.png)

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
 If a user wants to switch back to the localhost NodePort solution they must run `zarf init --registry-proxy=false`.
-If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, it will keep using the registry connect method that the cluster was used during the initial init, whether that is the registry proxy or NodePort solution.
+If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, Zarf will continue using the registry setup that was used during the initial init, whether that is the registry proxy or NodePort solution.

-When a node is added to the cluster, the daemonset will attempt to create a new proxy image however, there will be no injector on the node for the proxy to pull from.
-To solve this there will be a small controller in the cluster that monitors pods in the proxy daemonset for the status `ErrImagePull` or `ImagePullBackOff`.
-When a proxy pod is in one of these statuses it will spin up the injector daemonset and wait for the proxy daemonset to be healthy.
-This would not replace the the initial injection process during `zarf init` as the controller will be spun up after the first injection happens to avoid the chicken and egg problem.
+The proxy and the registry will connect over mTLS.
+Zarf will create a certificate authority along with a client and server certificate using the authority.
+These certs, including the certificate authority will be created by Zarf.
+Users will be able to specify a path to a custom certificate authority file with the flag `--registry-certificate-authority`.

+When the registry proxy setup is used there will be two new controllers in the cluster.
+One controller will ensure that the registry proxy can startup on new nodes.
+Another controller will automatically rotate the certificates used for mTLS between the registry and proxy.

-TLS will be run between the proxy and the registry.
-Zarf will create the certificates using the native [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built into Kubernetes and mount them into the proxy and registry.
+ using the native [certificate signing requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) built into Kubernetes and mount them into the proxy and registry.
 Certificates will be signed by the certificate authority (CA) in the cluster, so the host will error when trying to connect to the TLS enabled registry, for example during image pushes, unless the user has configured their host to work with the CAs in their cluster.
 Because of this the port-forward in the cluster will go through the proxy daemonset by default and to avoid TLS.
 To enable signing certificates with the registry over TLS during port forwards, the flag `--enable-port-forward-registry-tls` will be introduced to `zarf init`.

 ### User Stories (Optional)